Council tax and business rates privacy notice

 Your rights in brief

-If we process your personal data you may, depending on your circumstances, you may have the following rights:
+If we process your personal data, depending on your circumstances, you may have the following rights:

 - a right of access to your information